superfly/docs/networking/private-networking.html.md

 Examples of retrieving this information are in the [fly-examples/privatenet](https://github.com/fly-apps/privatenet) repository.

-## Flycast - Private Load Balancing
+## Flycast - Private load balancing

 Flycast offers the same [geographically-aware load balancing](/docs/reference/load-balancing/) as the public Fly proxy while restricting traffic to private networks.